unfoldingWord/checking-tool-wrapper/Notes.md

 ## TO DOs

+- Invalidations are not being recorded and/or displayed.
 - Fix loadResourceArticle.
 - Change toggleReminder to toggleBookmark namespace in tc-ui-toolkit
 - DEPRECATE makeSureBiblesLoadedForTool.
 It should only be called in the core codebase before loading/opening a tool.